azvoleff/so-simple-theme/gfcanalysis.md

 </ul>

 ## Overview
-"gfcanalysis" is a package supporting analysis of land use and cover change (LUCC) around the monitoring sites of the [Tropical Ecology Assessment and Monitoring (TEAM) Network](http://www.teamnetwork.org).
+`gfcanalysis` is a package supporting analysis of land use and cover change (LUCC) around the monitoring sites of the [Tropical Ecology Assessment and Monitoring (TEAM) Network](http://www.teamnetwork.org).